Andretta History, Family Crest & Coats of Arms

 - Ferdinando Andretta, aged 3, who landed in America, in 1905

-- Gaetano Andretta, aged 36, who emigrated to America from Secondiyliuno, Italy, in 1911
+- Gaetano Andretta, aged 36, who immigrated to America from Secondiyliuno, Italy, in 1911

 - Giuseppe Andretta, aged 2, who landed in America from Caivali, Italy, in 1911

-- Guiseppe Andretta, aged 26, who emigrated to the United States from Cadegni, Italy, in 1913
+- Guiseppe Andretta, aged 26, who immigrated to the United States from Cadegni, Italy, in 1913

 - Antonio Andretta, aged 37, who settled in America, in 1913